jgett/devsmtp/README.md

 A client for viewing emails is provided, however feel free to develop your own if you prefer.

 You can run a node http server using interface.js (run `node interface.js`) or configure a virtual directory in your web server to serve the static folder.

+By default the web interface runs on port 3001 (if you're using interface.js).
+To change this edit the variable at the top of the interface.js file.

 The websockets server uses cors so that websockets will work cross domain.
 This allows a client to run on any host and still cconnect to localhost for websockets.